Norman Osborn: Sin Eater's resurrection and Last Remains

-"Sinister War" arc reveals just like Peter Parker, after Civil War I, but before him, Norman was also a victim of a devil's deal with Mephisto, and Osborn's descent into villainy is caused by his past deal with the latter, at the cost of original Harry's soul.
+The "Sinister War" arc reveals just like Peter Parker, after Civil War I, but before him, Norman was also a victim of a devil's deal with Mephisto, and Osborn's descent into villainy is caused by his past deal with the latter at the cost of the original Harry's soul.The Amazing Spider-Man vol. 5 #74.
+Marvel Comics.
+He next starred as the protagonist of Gold Goblin.

 Powers and abilities

 Norman Osborn was turned into the Green Goblin by a chemical solution he had devised based upon a formula originally conceived by Professor Mendel Stromm.
 The process granted Osborn superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor.
 In addition to these physical advantages, the serum also greatly enhanced Norman's already-above average intellect, making him a bona fide genius capable of making breakthroughs in advanced areas of genetics, robotics, engineering, physics and applied chemistry.
 The goblin formula is also said to have driven Osborn insane; defects in his personality were strongly augmented by the serum, resulting in dangerous mood-swings and hallucinations.

 Following his confrontation with the returned Spider-Man after his campaign against Otto Octavius in Spider-Man's body, Osborn has been rid of the Goblin formula from his system and thus has lost his superhuman abilities, forcing him to rely on his intellect and other natural abilities.
 Otto's anti-serum also prevents Osborn's attempts of restoring his powers; ultimately he seeks to rid himself of it in hopes of having them again despite risking his health and sanity.
-Norman bonded to the Carnage symbiote to use to expel the anti-serum from his body which restores his former powers in the process, but once more at the cost of his mind.
-In addition, the Carnage symbiote eliminates his physical scars including his features'.
+Norman bonded to the Carnage symbiote to expel the anti-serum from his body, which restores his former powers at the cost of his mind.
+In addition, the Carnage symbiote eliminates his physical scars.

 He has since claimed to have 'perfected' the formula so that it will grant the subjects powers while also reverting those he chooses to a more basic mentality where they will accept his orders.